 'Other Than Economy/Coach' Accommodations: Frequently asked questions

-Keeping in mind that medical documentation must be current and dated within six months of travel, requests for 'other than economy/coach' accommodations and requests for special economy/coach class accommodations (i.e., economy class ticket requiring the payment of a premium above the economy class rate, for example, for extra leg room, or for more than one contiguous economy class seat) should be submitted to the DoDEA OI&IR as soon as the traveler determines that he/she is going to travel on Return from Overseas for Separation, RAT, PCS or TDY orders.
+Keeping in mind that medical certification must be current and dated within six months of the anticipated travel end date, requests for 'other than economy/coach' accommodations (business class) and requests for special economy/coach class accommodations (i.e., economy class ticket requiring the payment of a premium above the economy class rate, for example, for extra leg room, or for more than one contiguous economy class seat) should be submitted to the DoDEA OI&IR as soon as the traveler determines that he/she is going to travel on Return from Overseas for Separation, RAT, PCS or TDY orders.
 A copy of completed travel orders is required to be part of the package that is forwarded to the appropriate authorizing/approving official (AO).
 In case of emergency, requests for 'other than economy/coach' accommodations will be processed without completed travel orders up to the DoDEA Director's level.
-Processing time for this travel benefit extensive and can take over 10 weeks, therefore, it is important to apply early.
-The 10 weeks process will begin once the traveler has submitted all the required documentation.
+Processing time for this travel benefit extensive and can take over 24 weeks, therefore, it is important to apply early.
+The 24 weeks process will begin once the traveler has submitted all the required documentation.

 - 1) Travel fare amount in $ US (to and from the home of record) for economy/coach class, 'other than economy/coach' accommodations and/or special seating (rounded to the nearest dollar).
 Travelers should request quotes from their local Commercial Travel Office (CTO).